-First Amendment Or Fighting Corruption: Sen. Cruz Sues Federal Election Commission
+Ted Cruz Sues Federal Election Commission

 A new lawsuit by Sen. Ted Cruz, R-Texas, targets an obscure provision of campaign finance law.